Skip to main content

 Bitcoin mining is an energy-intensive competition.
 To "win" new Bitcoins, miners must run powerful computers 24/7.
 This requires colossal amounts of electricity.
 Consequently, the annual electricity consumption of the bitcoin mining network exceeds that of most nations.

 For every single Bitcoin mined, an average miner spends between $40,000 and $60,000 just on immediate electricity and operational cash costs.
-This can be as low as $26,000 for miners with access to cheapest electricity, and as high as $84,000 for miners paying higher electricity costs.
+This can be as low as $26,000 for miners with access to cheapest electricity, and as high as $84,000 for miners paying higher electricity bills.

 This means, on average, 40-60% of your $100,000 investment is immediately transferred to energy companies to pay for electricity that has already been used.
 That value is gone, lost.
 It’s never generating any profit for you or the miner.